kawu/hhu-dl-materials-2020/mtl/README.md

 # Multi-task learning

 The idea behind multi-task learning (MTL) is to design a model which tackles several tasks in parallel.
-We show here its application to joint POS tagging and dependency parsing.
+We show here the application of this technique to joint POS tagging and dependency parsing.

 ## Dependency parsing